slowernews/wisdom-tldr/README.md

 ###On identity

-You are your deeds.
-Have personal accountability.
-Invest in yourself.
+You are your deeds, have personal accountability.

 > *'Weakness of attitude becomes weakness of character.'*

 > *'How you do anything is how you do everything.'*

+> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 > *'Be the person your dog think you are.'*

 > *'Cancel your pity party.
 Pull yourself together and take total ownership for everything in your life.'*

+Invest in yourself.

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

-> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*